Bodmin Town Museum

 There are two public paying car parks nearby: one behind the Public Rooms and another 50 metres away in Priory Park.

-The Bodmin branch of the Dementia Action Alliance will be launched this Saturday (14th May) at the Shire House Suite by Scott Mann MP and Mayor Lance Kennedy......
+The Bodmin branch of the Dementia Action Alliance was launched on Saturday 14th May at the Shire House Suite by Scott Mann MP and Mayor Lance Kennedy......

 On 9th April 2016, Bodmin became the first town in Cornwall to unveil a Commemorative Paving Stone to to mark the 100th anniversary of the award of a Victoria Cross......